jymbcrc/SMAD-project/README.md

 # SMAD2
-This respiratory is used to share code files related to the SMAD manuscript.
+This repiratory is used to share code files related to the SMAD manuscript.